-(a) During the year ended December 31, 2020, the Company completed a number of acquisitions for aggregate cash consideration of \$477 plus cash holdbacks of \$112 and contingent consideration with an estimated fair value of \$39 resulting in total consideration of \$628.
+(b) During the year ended December 31, 2022, the Company completed a number of additional acquisitions for aggregate cash consideration of \$902 plus cash holdbacks of \$194 and contingent consideration with an estimated acquisition date fair value of \$53.
+The total consideration resulting from the additional acquisitions in the year ended December 31, 2022 was \$1,148.
 The contingent consideration is payable on the achievement of certain financial targets in the post-acquisition periods.
-The obligation for contingent consideration for acquisitions during the year ended December 31, 2020 has been recorded at its estimated fair value at the various acquisition dates.
+The obligation for contingent consideration for acquisitions during the year ended December 31, 2022 has been recorded at its estimated fair value at the various acquisition dates.
 The estimated fair value of the applicable contingent consideration is calculated using the estimated financial outcome and resulting expected contingent consideration to be paid and inclusion of a discount rate as appropriate.
-For these arrangements, which include both maximum, or capped, and unlimited contingent consideration amounts, the estimated increase to the unpaid initial consideration is not expected to exceed a maximum of \$104.
-Aggregate contingent consideration of \$88 (December 31, 2019 - \$59) has been reported in the consolidated statement of financial position at its estimated fair value relating to applicable acquisitions completed in the current and prior periods.
-Changes made to the estimated fair value of contingent consideration are included in other, net in the consolidated statements of income.
-An expense of \$5 was recorded for the year ended December 31, 2020, as a result of such changes (expense of \$9 for the year ended December 31, 2019).
+For these arrangements, which include both maximum, or capped, and unlimited contingent consideration amounts, the estimated increase to the initial consideration is not expected to exceed \$156.
+As of December 31, 2022, aggregate contingent consideration of \$157 (December 31, 2021 - \$104) has been reported in the consolidated statement of financial position at its estimated fair value relating to applicable acquisitions completed in the current and prior periods.
+Changes made to the estimated fair value of contingent consideration are included in other, net in the consolidated statements of income (loss).
+An expense of \$42 has been recorded for the year ended December 31, 2022, as a result of such changes (expense of \$14 for the year ended December 31, 2021).

-There were no acquisitions during the year that were deemed to be individually significant.
-The majority of the businesses acquired during the year were acquisitions of shares and the remainder were asset acquisitions.
-The cash holdbacks are generally payable within a two-year period and are adjusted, as necessary, for such items as working capital or net tangible asset assessments, as defined in the agreements, and claims under the respective representations and warranties of the purchase and sale agreements.
+Other than Altera, no other acquisitions were deemed to be individually significant.
+The majority of the businesses acquired during the period were acquisitions of shares and the remainder were asset acquisitions.
+The cash holdbacks are generally payable over a two-year period and are adjusted, as necessary, for such items as working capital or net tangible asset assessments, as defined in the agreements, and claims under the respective representations and warranties of the purchase and sale agreements.